ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Minor changes

-- A [change](https://github.com/ppy/osu/pull/33640) by [tsunyoku](https://osu.ppy.sh/users/11315329) to rebalance final values to meet community expectations
 - A [fix](https://github.com/ppy/osu/pull/32694) by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure deviation calculations cannot break speed PP
 - A [fix](https://github.com/ppy/osu/pull/33110) by [Givikap120](https://osu.ppy.sh/users/10560705) to ensure slider break estimations cannot produce an impossibly high number of slider breaks
+- A [fix](https://github.com/ppy/osu/pull/34369) by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure Traceable's visiblity bonus was handled correctly
+- A [fix](https://github.com/ppy/osu/pull/34544) by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure that sliderbreaks are not awarded in impossible combo scenarios
+- A [change](https://github.com/ppy/osu/pull/33640) by [tsunyoku](https://osu.ppy.sh/users/11315329) to rebalance final values to meet community expectations
 - A [change](https://github.com/ppy/osu/pull/32634) by [Finadoggie](https://osu.ppy.sh/users/14182048) to ensure slider accuracy bonuses are given to the ScoreV2 mod
 - A [change](https://github.com/ppy/osu/pull/32434) by [StanR](https://osu.ppy.sh/users/7217455) to weaken punishment for 100s on scores set with the Relax mod
 - A [change](https://github.com/ppy/osu/pull/33004) by [StanR](https://osu.ppy.sh/users/7217455) to handle the Magnetised mod in performance calculations